 SVCW discharges to the South Bay.
 The plant services a population of approximately 200,000 and has a permitted ADWF capacity of 29 mgd.
-The current flows are approximately 11.9 mgd ADWF.
+The current flows are approximately 12.1 mgd ADWF.
 The plant performs tertiary treatment using a trickling filter complemented with an activated sludge system followed by mono-media or dual-media filtration.

-- Based on the table with the average monthly values, there is an emerging slight upward trend for ammonia, TKN and TN loads during the dry season. - Nitrogen loads typically increases with flow during wet weather events. - Nitrogen wet season loads are typically greater and more variable than the dry season loads.
+- ♦ Based on the table with the average monthly values, there is an emerging slight upward dry season trend for ammonia, TKN, TN, and TP loads. - Nitrogen loads typically increases with flow during wet weather events. - Nitrogen wet season loads are typically greater and more variable than the dry season loads.
 The plant is subjected to lower loads in the dry season and the warmer temperature lends itself to nitrifying a portion of the ammonia load. - Ammonia is the majority of the nitrogen species discharged, regardless of season.
-This would be expected since this plant does not nitrify. - There was an analytical sampling issue for the July 2015 phosphorus species samples (data not shown) - Ortho-P values are routinely greater than TP values.
+This would be expected since this plant does not nitrify. - There was an analytical sampling issue for the July 2015 phosphorus species samples (data not shown) - Ortho-P values are routinely greater than TP values for the sampling issues discussed in the main report body.
 For such instances, ortho-P values were set equal to TP for the plots.
-The reported ortho-P values were, however, used for the data table. - ♦ Total phosphorus concentrations are wide ranging, from approximately 2.1 to 5.1 mg P/L. Typical effluent TP concentrations range from 4 to 6 mg P/L.
+The reported ortho-P values were, however, used for the data table. - ♦ Total phosphorus concentrations are wide ranging, from approximately 1.7 to 5.7 mg P/L. Typical effluent TP concentrations range from 4 to 6 mg P/L.